igorsavinkin/entain-service-class/README.md

 The service class contains the core business logic for calculating leaderboard rankings.
 It:
 - Executes the parameterized SQL query from the task #1.
 - Returns DTOs instead of database entities
+- Performs data caching to optimize the operation in case of high data traffic
 - Is framework-agnostic for better testability

 #### 2. Data Transfer Object (DTO)